Crash (2004 film): Plot

 Ryan later comes across a car crash and an overturned vehicle.
 In his attempt to rescue the passenger, Ryan sees it is Christine, who recognizes the officer from their earlier incident and frantically resists his assistance.
 Ryan manages to pull her out of the car just before it is engulfed by a fireball.
+As Christine is being helped by paramedics, she stares at Ryan.

 Waters is summoned to a meeting with DA worker Flanagan, who tells Waters that Internal Affairs wants Conklin imprisoned.
 Waters has evidence that Lewis was possibly involved in a drug deal, but Flanagan promises Waters a job as Cabot's chief investigator, as well as the clearing of his brother's criminal record, in exchange for his cooperation.
 At a press conference, Waters reluctantly confirms the homicide was racially motivated.
+Farhad arrives at Daniel's house after his own house is robbed, suspecting Daniel was responsible.
+Attempting to kill Daniel with a pistol, Daniel's daughter Elizabeth jumps in the way and is nearly shot as a consequence; Farhad subsequently runs away as the Ruiz family comforts each other.

 Anthony and Peter carjack another Navigator, which happens to belong to Cameron.
 Cameron fights back and Peter flees the scene before a police car approaches.
 Cameron and Anthony drive away and a police chase ensues, with Hansen as one of the pursuing officers.
 When police catch the SUV, Hansen recognizes Cameron, and out of remorse for the earlier traffic stop, he vouches for Cameron to be let off with a warning.
 Anthony, who was hiding during the exchange, is dropped off at a bus stop by Cameron.

 Later that night as Hansen is off the clock, he picks up a hitchhiking Peter.
 During the drive, Peter reaches into his pocket and Hansen, thinking he is reaching for a gun, shoots him.
 Peter collapses dead, revealing he was only reaching for his Saint Christopher statuette.
 Hansen hides the body in some bushes and burns his car.
 Waters and Ria later arrive at the scene, and it is revealed that the dead body is Waters's brother Peter.
 Waters's mother disowns him over Peter's death.

 Anthony comes across the white van from earlier with its keys still in the ignition.
 He steals the van and takes it to a chop shop, where it is discovered there are Cambodian immigrants chained in the back.
 The van had belonged to Kim Lee and her husband (the man Anthony and Peter accidentally hit), meaning they were involved in human trafficking.
 The chop shop owner offers Anthony $500 per immigrant, but Anthony refuses.
 After driving the Cambodians to Chinatown and freeing them, he passes by a fender-bender.
 One driver turns out to be the insurance adjuster Ryan had previously argued with, and the other is an Asian man.
-An exchange of racially-charged insults erupts between the drivers.
+An exchange of racially charged insults erupts between the drivers.